scc333-networking/week1-intro-to-adv-net/README.md

 These commands add rules to the NAT table in iptables that specify that outgoing packets on interfaces `router-eth1` and `router-eth2` should have their source IP address modified to the IP address of the respective interface (i.e., perform source NAT).
 The `MASQUERADE` target is used to automatically determine the appropriate source IP address based on the outgoing interface.

-> **Your task**: After enabling NAT on the router, test connectivity from the home network hosts to the Internet services by running the following commands in the Mininet CLI:
+> **Your task**: After enabling NAT on the router, test connectivity from the home network hosts to the Internet networks, answer the questions in the final part of the [Week1 Unassessed Quiz](https://modules.lancaster.ac.uk/mod/quiz/view.php?id=2824281).